prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 ### Migration from the original API

+GAM setup:

+1. Leave the original order and ad units as is.
+They are not relevant for the rendering approach but they will serve ads for released applications.
+2. Create new GAM ad unit.
+3. Setup new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.

+Integration:

 1. Replace the `GAMInterstitialAd` with `InterstitialRenderingAdUnit` in the View Controller.
-3. Implement the protocol `InterstitialAdUnitDelegate` in the View Controller.
+2. Implement the protocol `InterstitialAdUnitDelegate` in the View Controller.
-4. Remove usage of `GAMInterstitialAd`, `GAMRequest`.
+3. Remove usage of `GAMInterstitialAd`, `GAMRequest`.
-5. Remove original `InterstitialAdUnit`.
+4. Remove original `InterstitialAdUnit`.
 5. Follow the instructions to integrate [Interstitial API](#interstitial-api).
-6. Setup the [GAM Order](rendering-gam-line-item-setup.html) for rendering. **Pay Attention** that you can replace the code of creative in the original order **only for display** ads.
-For video interstitial you have to create a special order and remove the original one.

 ## Rewarded API